5 Reasons Today’s Housing Market

 “conforming to a type, standard, or regular pattern: characterized by that which is considered usual, typical, or routine.”Using this definition, here are five housing industry metrics that prove we’re nowhere near normal.

-1. Mortgage RatesIf we look at the 30-year mortgage rate chronicled by Freddie Mac, we can see the average rates by decade: Today, the average mortgage rate stands at 2.87%, which is very close to the historic low.
+1. Mortgage RatesIf we look at the 30-year mortgage rate chronicled by Freddie Mac, we can see the average rates by decade:

 Currently, mortgage rates are anything but usual, typical, or routine.

 2. Home Price AppreciationAccording to Black Knight, a housing data and analytics company, the average annual appreciation on residential real estate prices since 1995 has been 4.14%.